Last Updated on January 23, 2021

 First, when fruits and vegetables have to be shipped long distances, they’re typically picked before they’re fully ripe, which not only means less flavor, but in many cases, lower levels of nutrients.

 And really, aren’t you far more likely to incorporate lots of fruits and veggies into your diet if they’re bursting with flavor than if they’re underripe and tasteless?
-One of the hidden benefits of eating seasonally is you’re most likely going to have an easier time passing on processed junk and dig into “eat the rainbow” as nutritionists suggest.
+One of the hidden benefits of eating seasonally is you’re most likely going to have an easier time passing on processed junk and dig into “eating the rainbow” as nutritionists suggest.

 Last, studies have found that fruits and vegetables will generally have the highest levels of nutrients right after harvest and less with each passing day.
 Produce that needs to ship thousands of miles to reach your plate spends days in transport and then sits on a store shelf.
 In contrast, when you buy from a farmer’s market or CSA, fruits and vegetables are often harvested that morning, so you’re getting your food at its most nutrient-dense.